Newords and new spellings

 Ameriphernalia - All the 'patriotic' crap we see on cars and store windows

-grouple - a group of people, as "There was a large grouple coming towards us with torches aflame." from Julie
+grouple - a group of people, as "There was a large grouple coming towards us with torches aflame." - Julie

 nextime - submitted by one of Mitch Baker's third grade students